Nodding Spurge, Spotted Spurge

 · summer annual plant, growing 10-30” tall with arching branches

-· leaves oval, with small teeth along margins
+· leaves oval, usually with some hairs, and with small teeth along margins

 · sometimes leaves are spotted, so sometimes this is called spotted spurge, but a prostrate spurge species is also called spotted spurge